open-life-science/ols-7/week-05/week-05-notes.md

 * Name 2 /

-* Name 4 / Malvika / I have a blomming violet hydrangea on my table.
+* Name 4 / Malvika / I have a blomming violet hydrangea on my table and it smells amazing.

 * Name 3 /